 Complaining also drives others away and social isolation is common.
-You now have more time to spend on your pain pathways.
+You now have more time to spend on your pain circuits.
 It has been demonstrated in several studies that the same part of the brain is active in people who are socially isolated as in chronic pain.
 Being alone is a painful experience.
 (1) Begin your healing journey at home

-The other problem is that the people you do connect with is through the common bond of pain and suffering.
+The other problem is that many people you do connect with is through the common bond of pain and suffering.
 Relating to people by complaining is not a great way to create rich and fulfilling relationships.
 Do you enjoy being around negativity?
 How do you think others feel about being around you when you are in a bad mood?

 Several research papers have documented that belonging to a fibromyalgia support group or diligently keeping a pain diary is a predictor of a poor prognosis for healing.
 It is felt that the format might encourage interaction in a way that reinforces each other’s suffering.
 (2)